owlbarn/tutorial/book/cgraph/README.md

 # Computation Graph

-This is not a tutorial on how to use the computation graph in Owl.
-Instead, what I will present is a bird's-eye view on how the computation graph is designed then fitted into Owl's functor stack, and its implications on the architecture of numerical systems.
+This chapter first gives a bird's-eye-view on the computation graph in Owl.
+Then we will continue to cover the design and implementation details of computation graph and how it is fitted into Owl's functor stack, and its implications on the architecture of numerical systems.

 To motivate you to continue reading this article, you can try to run both [mnist_cnn.ml](https://github.com/owlbarn/owl/blob/master/examples/mnist_cnn.ml) and [lazy_mnist.ml](https://github.com/owlbarn/owl/blob/master/examples/lazy_mnist.ml) then compare their performance.
 Both Zoo scripts train the same convolutional neural network to recognise the handwritten digits using MNIST datasets in 60 iterations.
 On my laptop, `mnist_cnn.ml` takes 30s to finish and consumes approximate 4GB memory, whilst `lazy_mnist.ml` only takes 5s and consumes about 0.75GB. `lazy_mnist.ml` achieves the state-of-the-art performance which you can obtain by using TensorFlow (with its recent XLA optimisation), actually Owl runs even faster on 3 out of 4 machines we have tested.